evennia/evennia/docs/1.0/_sources/Concepts/Internationalization.md.txt

 `evennia/evennia/locale/`.
 You must make sure to have cloned this repository from [Evennia's github](github:evennia) before you can proceed.

-If you cannot find your language in `evennia/evennia/locale/` it's because noone has translated it yet.
+If you cannot find your language in `evennia/evennia/locale/` it's because no one has translated it yet.
 Alternatively you might have the language but find the translation bad ...
 You are welcome to help improve the situation!

-To start a new translation you need to first have cloned the Evennia repositry with GIT and activated a python virtualenv as described on the [Setup Quickstart](../Setup/Installation.md) page.
+To start a new translation you need to first have cloned the Evennia repository with GIT and activated a python virtualenv as described on the [Setup Quickstart](../Setup/Installation.md) page.